Mangopay/api-docs/page/21_response-codes.md

 * Retrieve data requires an **HTTP GET** request
 * Change data requires an **HTTP PUT** request

-Requests must be sent using content-type «application/json».
+Requests must be sent using `Content-Type` "application/json".
 The request and response body encoding is always UTF-8.

 ## Response codes
 The following HTTP codes are used by the API to respond to requests: